Course Description

 Student Learning Outcomes (SLOs)

-Students who graduate with a concentration in English with a focus in Literature, will be able to:
+Students who graduate with a concentration in English will be able to:

-- understand traditional literary genres such as poetry, drama, fiction, and prose essays;
+- Describe the traditional literary genres such as poetry, drama, and prose fiction; and

-- identify and demonstrate knowledge of various techniques of creative writing;
+- Identify and apply the knowledge of various techniques of creative writing; and

-- produce creative stores, poems, plays, or essays in the form, style, grammar, length, and writing level appropriate for the literary context.
+- Produce creative stories, poems, plays or essays in the form, style, grammar, length and writing level appropriate to the literary context.

 Course Activities and Grading